Spotika/dnf-minimize/README.md

 cd ./build
 yourAppName.exe
 ```
-**It 's important that .the exe file will be named the same as your application**
+**It 's important that the .exe file will be named the same as your application**